Alexmhack/advanced_bootstrap/README.md

 We have made two cols in the contact form section inside a row in which we have set the width for the first col to be col-lg-5 which means to complete the 12 we have to set the other col width of 7 and we have full width for medium screen as col-md-12.

+.md-form is a wrapper for inputs
+.form-sm and .form-control-sm makes our inputs smaller .fa-envelopee is icon
+.prefix makes the input active when user clicks on it

+input has an id=form3 and label refers to this id for=form3 which gives us many smooth animations